JGarza189/neuroblastoma-2025/README.md

 ### 1. Clone the Repository

-Clone this repository into your desired directory using the following command:
+Either clone the repository directly from GitHub using the web interface, or use the following BASH command to clone it into your desired local directory:

 ```bash
 git clone https://github.com/JGarza189/neuroblastoma-25.git